Identity V: Other game modes

+In esports

+Tournaments and Esport competitions are hosted by NetEase, since 2018.
+Including global competitions such as COA, IVS, and regional professional league such as IVL for mainland China, IJL for Japan.

+COA (Call of Abyss)

+Call of Abyss is an annual global esport competition for identity V. It is the most important competition of the year.

 Setting

 Story Mode

 The player initially assumes the role of Orpheus, an amnesiac detective who, in the case of a missing memory, arrives at the Oletus Manor, the main setting of the game.
 The Oletus Manor is a large manor owned by a mysterious individual that holds "games" of the Hunter and the Hunted.
 Throughout the duration of his stay, Orpheus collects evidence from written records, or "diaries", allowing him to visualize "games" from a participant's perspective.

 On October 28, 2021, NetEase released a major expansion pack called "Time of Reunion" that expanded the storyline, particularly Orpheus's past and his involvement in the manor games.
 On April 20, 2023, NetEase released Update 2.0, "Ashes of Memory", which changes the main character to Alice DeRoss, a journalist whose investigations lead her to the Oletus Manor.

-Crossovers
+In addition, a Manga series for the Truth & Inference series has began releasing in 2021.
+Apart from this Manga there are also other web mangas such as Fifth Academy, there is also a Light Novel called Beneath the Truth.
+Netease has also announced a Manga to go over the main storyline although updates and release on it has been kept to a minimal.
+Netease has also made a animated short film called Arnold & Puppets that ran for 10 episodes.

 The game has had many crossover events.

 Identity V has collaborated with video game franchises Danganronpa and Persona, the film Edward Scissorhands, and the manga/anime series The Promised Neverland, Death Note, Junji Ito's Tomie, Mitsuji Kamata, Bungo Stray Dogs, Case Closed, and Frieren: Beyond Journey's End.
 There have been many crossovers exclusive to the game's Chinese servers, such as with Crazy Alien, McDonald's, Fei Ren Zai, and KFC.

 From June to July 2022, Identity V featured a crossover event with the Chinese television series Link Click.
 Identity V has also collaborated with the game Project Zero II, lasting from November to December 2023.
 From February to March 2025, Identity V collaborated with the Arthur Conan Doyle Estate.